oriooctopus/anyone-can-code/course/basics/foundations/1-variables.md

 2. A variable can be any name

-Now the variable age refers to the number 23.
+In this case, the variable age refers to the number 23.
 Note that it was my choice to call it age.
 I could have called it myAge, I could have called it something silly like gobblegoop.
 In javascript, you can give your variable any name as long as it doesn't break these rules:

 - It should be one word - my age doesn't work because it is two words
 - The first character must be a letter or an underscore (\_).
 You can't use a number as the first character.